 Then came Ayurveda and the realization I had come full circle!
 Ayurveda is the sister science of Yoga, focusing on one’s well-being perhaps most readily physically but also emotionally, mentally and spiritually.
 Ayurveda really is the all encompassing knowledge of life.
 Its scope is vast while its simplicity profound.
 Based on viewing people and nature as varying combinations of five elements, namely: ether, air, fire, water and earth, we seek to find balance by cooperating with the seasons, our environment, our food and our lifestyle.
 Ayurveda prepares the body both for Yoga and for more ease in our life journey.

-I trained in Ayurveda massage through Caish in Toronto and as an Ayurvedic Yoga Specialist with the Himalayan Institute in Pennsylvania and through David Frawley’s program.
+I trained in Ayurveda massage through Caish in Toronto and as an Ayurvedic Yoga Specialist with the Himalayan Institute, Pennsylvania as well as David Frawley’s Ayurveda program.

-Karen lives with her husband and their two dogs in the Wellington area of southwestern Ontario.
+Karen lives with her husband and their dog in Centre Wellington in southwestern Ontario.
 Besides reading and learning, Karen enjoys nothing more than a long bike ride in nature, walks and of course, exploring her own practice of Yoga.
-Being in nature and with family and friends leads to the most satisfying life…oh, and good food, don’t forget good food!
+Being in nature and being with family and friends leads to the most satisfying life…oh, and good food, don’t forget good food!